Miroslav Berić: Post-playing career

 Soon after his retirement, in July 2008, Berić was hired as the team manager of the senior Serbian national team.
 The hiring took place at the invitation of the team's head coach Dušan Ivković.

 He quit the job in 2011.

+Political engagement

+Berić participated in the 2023 Belgrade City Assembly election as a candidate of the Serbia Against Violence opposition coalition and was elected to the City Assembly.